Confirmation

 Preparing for and being confirmed is about a loving relationship with God and the church community.
 We’ll ask candidates--in the form of a written reflection--how they have each prepared to be confirmed, how it has affected them, and if they feel ready to present themselves to the bishop for Confirmation, allowing each candidate to demonstrate their integrity and commitment.

-- Workshops: All students and at least one parent must attend an orientation.
-The purpose of the workshops is to help your family reflect on your membership in our community.
+Workshops: The purpose of the workshops is to help your family reflect on your membership in our community.
 We want you to feel like you belong here and we hope the workshops help with that.
+All orientations and workshops are mandatory and held in person at St. Joseph on Sundays from 7:00 to 8:30pm.

-- Service: Options for service ideas and opportunities during the year of preparation will be discussed at orientation meeting.
+Service: Options for service ideas and opportunities during the year of preparation will be discussed at our orientation meeting on November 2, 2025.

-- Sponsor: All candidates should choose a sponsor who models what it’s like to live as a disciple within the church.
-We ask that sponsors be chosen by September 2023.
+Sponsor: All candidates should choose a sponsor who models what it’s like to live as a disciple within the church.
+We ask that sponsors be chosen at least 2 months before Confirmation.

 Fee

-The fee for our program is $100 per child.
-For links to pay with a debit or credit card, click here for St. Joseph and here for St. Luke.
-Or, please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
+The fee for our program is $100 per candidate.
+Click here to pay online with a credit card, ApplePay, Venmo, PayPal, or ACH.
+Or please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
 Please include the candidate’s name on your payment.
 Financial assistance is available if needed--just let us know on the registration form.

-The fee for our program is $100 per child.
-For links to pay with a debit or credit card, click here for St. Joseph and here for St. Luke.
-Or, please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
+The fee for our program is $100 per candidate.
+Click here to pay online with a credit card, ApplePay, Venmo, PayPal, or ACH.
+Or please make your check payable to your parish (“St. Joseph” or “St. Luke”) and mail it to: New Roads Catholic Community, 130 Common St, Belmont, MA 02478.
 Please include the candidate’s name on your payment.
 Financial assistance is available if needed--just let us know on the registration form.